Preparing for Your Visit

 After your consultation appointment, talk with your physician to schedule your CT simulation treatment planning procedure.
 If you need to reach your physician, call 215-955-6702.

-You should plan to be at the Bodine Center for your CT simulation appointment for approximately 1 to 3 hours.
+You should plan to be at the Bodine Center for your CT simulation appointment for approximately one to three hours.

 A CT simulation is a specialized CT scan that helps your physician know where your tumor is located.
 Contrast or dye may or may not be given before your CT simulation.